dwp/dataworks-aws-ingestion-ecs-cluster/README.md

 `aviator`

 ## Infrastructure
-This repo builds an AWS ECS cluster named `ingestion` for which the `claimant-api-kafka-consumer` application operates upon.
+This repo builds an AWS ECS cluster named `ingestion` onto which the `claimant-api-kafka-consumer` application is deployed.
 The ECS task and service is defined separately in the [Dataworks AWS UCFS Claimant Consumer](https://github.com/dwp/dataworks-aws-ucfs-claimant-consumer) repo.